piet66-peb/read_LOGAREX/README.md

 and a Linux system with bash.
 No other software is needed to read the meter.

+The meter should use the OBIS protocol with printable characters.

 ## Installation

 * Prepare the electric meter for data transmission.